It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 As another search option, the Vendor Products option is a means to select a food item associated with a vendor product.
 From the vendor products that are returned from the search results, you then select one, which in turns adds the food item the vendor product is linked with (i.e., vendor product is verified for the food item).
 In other words, the food item the vendor product is linked with is added, and not the vendor product itself.

-- In the Search field, enter the description or ID of the item or product you are searching for and click Go.
+- In the Search field, enter the description or ID of the item or product you are searching for and click Apply.
 The search results are returned.

-- If searching for a vendor product, note that if the text is red, it indicates the vendor product is not linked to a food item, and therefore cannot be selected.
-To get a vendor product linked to a food item, see Suggesting a Vendor Product be Linked to a Food Item.
+Note 1: If searching for a vendor product, and that vendor product does not appear in the search results, it indicates that it currently does not have an Active status (i.e., not available) or is unlinked to a food item.
+To get a vendor product linked to a food item, see Suggesting a Food Item be Linked to a Vendor Product.

 ) of the item, a separate window appears with the following tabs: